For this church:

 When civil war broke out in 1642 the Stanhopes sided with the king, and this inevitably affected Shelford parishioners.
-In 1645 the Parliamentarian Colonel John Hutchinson took the garrison at Shelford held by Philip Stanhope, the Earl of Chesterfield’s son.
-During the fighting, some Shelford men took over the church tower, drawing up the ladder and bell ropes after them.
-From there they fired on Roundhead troops, refusing to come down despite warnings that no quarter would be given if they did not.
-Hutchinson then sent for straw, set light to it and smoked out the defenders.
+On 3 November 1645 the Parliamentarian forces, commanded by General Sydenham Poyntz, took the garrison at Shelford House held by Philip Stanhope, the Earl of Chesterfield’s son.
+Prior to the assault on the house a Royalist detachment (led by a woman), positioned in the church tower, fired on Roundhead troops.
+They refused to come down despite warnings that no quarter would be given if they did not.
+One of the Parliamentarian officers, Colonel John Hutchinson, sent for straw, set light to it and smoked out the defenders.
 Smoke damage could still be seen in Victorian times, and today the wall at the base of the tower staircase is darker than higher up - possibly the legacy of this event.
 Within the body of the church there was damage to Lady Anne Stanhope’s monument and the font, which had to be replaced in 1662 after the Restoration.
-Philip Stanhope died from wounds received in the seige and much of the Stanhopes’ manor house was destroyed in a fire.
+Philip Stanhope died from wounds received in the seige and much of the Stanhopes’ house was destroyed in a fire.*

 Without bishops to require copies of parish registers or archdeaconry courts to impose religious discipline, Shelford’s record-keeping lapsed until the main fighting was over.
 After the execution of the king, Parliamentary commissioners recorded the value of each living.
 Robert Heath was the incumbent when they reported on Shelford In 1650.
 The living, sequestered from Philip, Earl of Chesterfield, was worth £130 a year, out of which Robert Heath, ‘an able preacher’, was to have about £80 a year.
 The remainder supplemented the income of the minister at Arnold.
 Magistrates took over the role of the archdeaconry courts in the 1650s, ordering Shelford parishioners to pay £3 2s for repairs to the church.
 When the Barebones Parliament of 1653 allowed magistrates to solemnise marriages, officials known as ‘Parish Registers’ - elected by all ratepayers and sworn in by a magistrate - were put in charge of the church records.
 John Alred took up this post for Shelford on 4 March 1654.